SUSE/connect/PACKAGE.md

 Repeat the same with `package_obs`

 ## Step 7.
-Submit Maintenance Requests to OpenSUSE Factory
+Submit Requests to OpenSUSE Factory and IBS

-To get the maintenance request accepted, each changelog entry needs to reference a bug or feature request with `bnc#123` or `fate#123`.
+To get a maintenance request accepted, each changelog entry needs to reference a bug or feature request with `bnc#123` or `fate#123`.

+### Factory First

-To submit a maintenance request, issue this command in the console:
+To submit a request to openSUSE Factory, issue this commands in the console:

 ```bash
 cd package_obs